Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Interpretation of unconventional findings from quantum oscillations

 \section{Interpretation of unconventional findings from quantum oscillations}

-The shared unconventional findings from the analysis of the quantum oscillations in 2DES at the EuO/KTO and LAO/STO interfaces are as follows: (1) The cyclotron mass estimated at low field values is comparable to the effective mass for heavy subbands.
-(2) Both the cyclotron mass and the frequency of the oscillations increase with the magnetic field.
+The shared unconventional findings from the analysis of the quantum oscillations in 2DES at all three investigated interfaces are as follows: (1) The cyclotron mass estimated at low field values is comparable to the effective mass for heavy subbands.
+(2) Both the cyclotron mass and the oscillations frequency {in $1/B$} increase with the magnetic field.
+These observations appear to be universal, regardless of sample mobility and density, at least within the regime achievable in our samples.

 The quantum oscillations resolved only from the heavy subbands can be attributed to the low carrier mobility in the light subbands.
-Despite a lighter effective mass, electrons in the light subbands, mainly composed of $d_{xy}$ orbitals, exhibit reduced mobility due to their existence in the interface-adjacent planes (TiO$_2$ planes for LAO/STO and TaO$_2$ planes for EuO/KTO), which typically experience significant disorder (e.g., intermixed ions and dislocation) induced during the growth of the top oxide layers.
+Despite a lighter effective mass, electrons in these subbands, mainly composed of $d_{xy}$ orbitals, exhibit reduced mobility due to their existence in the interface-adjacent planes (TiO$_2$ planes for STO and TaO$_2$ planes for KTO), which typically experience significant disorder (e.g., intermixed ions and dislocation) induced during the growth of the top oxide layers \cite{chen2016, rubi2020aperiodic, liu2021two}.
 Of particular interest are the mass enhancement and the large cyclotron mass observed at high magnetic fields.
 In the case of EuO/KTO, the cyclotron mass reaches approximately 1.8 $m_e$, while in LAO/STO, it reaches around 3.0 $m_e$.
-These values cannot be explained solely based on the predicted mass of electronic subbands \cite{delugas2011spontaneous, santander2012orbital} or magnetic breakdown \cite{xie2014quantum}.
+These values cannot be explained solely based on the predicted mass of electronic subbands \cite{Delugas2011, santander2012orbital} or magnetic breakdown \cite{xie2014quantum}.
+Furthermore, as explained in Appendix A8, the aperiodicity in oscillations can also not be explained by considering an internal magnetic field induced by magnetic moment at the interface.
 While the magnetic-field-induced change in density or chemical potential can reasonably explain the increase in oscillations frequency, the mass enhancement contradicts this scenario if the electronic bands follow a parabolic dispersion relation, for which $\frac{\partial A_k}{\partial E}$ is constant.
 Therefore, the magnetic-field-induced simultaneous change in frequency and cyclotron mass (\emph {i.e.} change in $A_k$ and $\frac{\partial A_k}{\partial E}$) implies a correction to the parabolic dispersion of the electronic bands.
-Since for STO-2DES, a linear $E-k$ dispersion is predicted at the avoided crossings of the light and heavy subbands along $\Gamma M$ direction\cite{vivek2017}, we consider a combination of linear and parabolic dispersion relation to interpret the $B$ dependence of $A_k$ and $\frac{\partial A_k}{\partial E}$.